peschinskiy/peschinskiy.github.io/_posts/2025-04-05-remapping-windows-and-mac-keyborads.md

 ### On Mac

 - **Fn ↔ Ctrl**
-  While the `Ctrl` key is less commonly used on macOS (many functions are handled by the `Command` key), it’s still important in some apps—especially those not fully adapted to Mac.
+  While the `Ctrl` key is less commonly used on macOS (many functions are handled by the `Command` key), it’s still important in some apps - especially those not fully adapted to Mac.
 Swapping `Fn` and `Ctrl` places them where they are on a standard Windows keyboard.

 - **Caps Lock → Esc**
   Does anyone still use Caps Lock?
 I personally don’t.
 If you're using Vim keybindings in your editor, having an extra `Esc` key here is perfect.